hujanais/hello-microservices/README.md

 # now you must modify the app-settings in the auth-api and product-api container to have the IP address of your mongo-db ip.
 # in this case, it would be the ip address of your Pi.
-docker exec -it user-api /bin/sh vi app.settings
+docker exec -it user-api bash
+nano appsettings.json # I pre-installed nano in the container.  see act-3
-# replace http://192.168.1.69 with your IP address and then save and exit vi editor.
+# replace http://192.168.1.69 with your IP address and then save and exit editor.
 : x!

 # repeat for product-api.
-docker exec -it user-api /bin/sh vi app.settings
+docker exec -it user-api bash
+nano appsettings.json # I pre-installed nano in the container.  see act-3
-# replace http://192.168.1.69 with your IP address and then save and exit vi editor.
+# replace http://192.168.1.69 with your IP address and then save and exit editor.
-: x!

 # you can now access these services from a laptop using the port numbers 27017, 5500 and 5501.
 ```